CS303E Homework 13

 Programming Tips:

 Use Functions: This assignment is a perfect example of the power of functional abstraction.
 It's possible to just brute force this without defining any functions.
 But that would be a big mistake.
-If you think about it, the UK flag is nothing but some polygons, along with some colors to fill them.
+If you think about it, the Minnesota flag is nothing but some polygons, along with some colors to fill them.
+You could draw it with nothing but polygone; but it seems easier to me to have a richer collection of functions: rectangle, triangle, star, etc.

 With a toolkit of a few basic drawing elements, you can create many different pictures.
 For example, I decided several semesters ago to assign the drawing of a different flag every semester for HW13.
-Many flags just contain a few standard elements: polygons, stars (though those are just polygons too), circles, and a few others.
+Many flags just contain a few standard elements.
 After you've defined functions for the basic elements, if you should decide to draw, e.g., the Texas Flag, the US flag, the Panama flag, or even the flags of South Africa or Turkey, it's a matter of minutes rather than hours.
-Because I had already drawn several other flags that utilize the same basic elements, I was able to program the UK flag in about an hour.
-It's a bit harder than some past flag projects, but not as hard as what Dewayne suggested I assign: Turkmenistan flag.
+Because I had already drawn several other flags that utilize the same basic elements, I was able to program the Minnesota flag in about an hour.
+It's a bit harder than some past flag projects, but not as hard as what my past TA Dewayne suggested I assign: Turkmenistan flag.

-In past semesters, classes have drawn the U.S. flag, German flag (too simple), Seychelles flag, Panama flag, Liberian Flag, and the Suriname Flag.
+In past semesters, classes have drawn the U.S. flag, German flag (too simple), Seychelles flag, Panama flag, Liberian Flag, Suriname Flag, and last semester the UK Flag.
 With appropriate functional abstraction, it's pretty easy.
 In one previous semester, Project 3 was to draw something quite a bit more complicated like the UT Tower.
 Again, it's not that hard after you build up a toolkit of basic shapes.
 But without that, it's a nightmare.

 Without functional abstraction, it would be impossible to build the huge software systems that run the modern world.
 Learn to use it to your own advantage.